 - See you later: Hasta luego

 - Good-bye: Adios

 Eating is one of the greatest joys of Spain travel.
 Regional cuisines with culinary specialties abound, so, depending on where you are, there are always delicious things to try.
 Don't miss out on well-known specialties, such as paella, Iberico ham (much like Italian prosciutto) and tortillas (made with eggs and a variety of fillings, unlike the Mexican treats of the same name).
 The culture of eating small, shareable plates (tapas) means any meal is an opportunity to taste a lot of different items.

 Spain also boasts a tremendous variety of high-quality wine.
 Don't hesitate to taste an Albariño (a refreshing, crisp white wine from the north), a sumptuous Rioja (a full-bodied red wine that goes well with food) or any of the other available wines and spirits.

-Read Our Full Article: What Do Locals Eat In Spain?
+Read Our Full Article: What To Eat In Spain

 Spain's tourism industry is significant to its economy, so transportation, health systems and physical infrastructure are generally well organized and safe.
 That said, it's important to maintain caution and safety at all times.
 Petty theft, especially in larger cities and tourist areas, is common.
 There are also plenty of scams and hoaxes intended specifically for tourists, so maintaining caution when encountering strangers in crowded areas is essential.
 Most scams start with a seemingly benign request, such as asking for your assistance when locating something on a map.
 Most people don’t even realize these situations are scams until they look down to find their bags or property stolen.
 Any Spanish travel guide will advise that it’s best to keep all valuables you don't need during the day locked in a hotel safe.
 The things you do carry with you should be hidden and difficult for anyone to access or to steal.